apiguy/flask-classy/docs/index.rst

             return choice(quotes)

 And point your browser to: http://localhost:5000/quotes/random/ and see that a random quote is returned each time.
-Voila!
+Voilà!

 So by now you must be keenly aware of the fact that you have not defined a single route, but yet routing is obviously taking place.
 "Is this voodoo?"